 The Card Network forwards each approved transaction to the appropriate Issuer.

 Usually within 24 to 48 hours of the transaction, the Issuer transfers the funds, less any fees which it shares with the Card Network.

 Finally, the Acquiring Bank deposits the Merchant’s hard-earned money (minus any processing or service fees) into the Merchant’s bank account.

 And that’s the end of the transaction process.
 Not too complicated, right?

-Making Sense of Debit and Credit Card Transactions
+Making Sense of Restaurant Debit and Credit Card Transactions

 As we outlined above, the debit and credit card transactions happening in your restaurant every day involve many steps and many different players associated with them.
-If you have any additional questions regarding debit/credit card transactions, check out some of our other resources on the topic, and don’t hesitate to reach out to us to chat with an expert.
+If you have any additional questions regarding debit and credit card transaction fees, check out our Processing Fees Explained page as well as some of our other resources on owning and operating a restaurant, and don’t hesitate to reach out to us to chat with an expert.